-Spring awakening!
-March 20, 2017 marks the reset of the solar calendar, with the Sun’s shift into Aries and the Vernal Equinox in the Northern Hemisphere.
-By practicing yoga and embodying the qualities of the unstoppable Ram, we can take a courageous leap of faith and pursue our wildest dreams.
+Bring on the spring awakening!
+Aries season marks the reset of the solar calendar and the start of the Vernal Equinox in the Northern Hemisphere.
+Using yoga to embody the qualities of the unstoppable Ram, we can take a courageous leap of faith and pursue our wildest dreams.